rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/Module 03 Errata.md

 ### Exercise: Provision an ExpressRoute circuit (~15 Min)

 Task 1: Create and provision an ExpressRoute circuit <br>
 Step 1: If ExpressRoute is not an option search for it <br>
+Step 2 and 3: There now only 1 blade  <br>
+Choose Standard for Resiliency <br>
+Populate the remaining fields from step 2 and 3 information <br>
+The allow classis operation in the picture has been removed <br>

 Task 2: Retrieve your Service key <br>
 If ExpressRoute does not appear - search for ExpressRoute Circuit <br>